reshadman/file-secretary/README.md

 As files are an important part of the most of the information systems, they should be stored in a reliable, fast third party service (Like Amazon S3, or Rackspace object storage).

+This package is an implementation of an spec for making Laravel application 12factor compatible for attached resources.
+You can follow the spec with your own implementation.

 ![Attached Resources](https://12factor.net/images/attached-resources.png)

 So if your application domain is not about files (You are not Dropbox or Amazon S3 itself :D).